SimmonsRitchie/financial_disclosure_explorer/readme.md

-### Boilerplate Spotlight React Widget
+### Pa.
+Financial Disclosure Explorer
+A searchable portal of statements of financial interest filed by Pennsylvania officials built with React.

-This is a template for creating React JS widgets or data visualizations for Spotlight PA articles.
-It incorporates Spotlight PA styles and the Bulma CSS framework.
+This is a joint project between Spotlight PA and Temple University.

 It uses [parcel.js](https://github.com/parcel-bundler/parcel) to bundle the source files.